aws-ia/cfn-abi-crowdstrike-fcs/guide/content/cleanup-instructions.md

 ---
 weight: 99
 title: Cleanup instructions
-description: Instructions to clean up the resources created by the ABI package.
+description: Instructions to clean up the resources created by the ABI solution.
 ---
 ## Cleanup instructions